fuerst/drugrant/README.md

 * Drupal 7 (latest): `PROVISION_ARGS="install drupal 7" vagrant provision`
 * Drupal 8 (latest): `PROVISION_ARGS="install drupal 8" vagrant provision`
 * Specific version e.g. Drupal 7.30: `PROVISION_ARGS="install drupal 7.30" vagrant provision`

+Run this commands from the host, not from the VM.

 ## Using more than one Drupal VMs